-Protection against adversarial examples in image classification tasks (part1)
+Protection against adversarial examples in image classification (part 1)

 The great popularity of AI undoubtedly involves certain consequences and raises new problems.
 One such problem of neural networks was discovered by Szegedy et al. in 2014.
-The authors found that several models of machine learning, including modern neural networks, are vulnerable to precisely created noise.
-After this, researchers started actively study this vulnerability of neural networks called adversarial example.
-Later in this blog post, we will look at it in more detail, and then get acquainted with existing methods of protection against them.
-And in the next part of this blog, which will be released soon, I will describe in detail the experiments and the results in a protection against adversarial examples in image classification tasks, so stay with me and let’s go!
+The authors found that several machine learning models, including modern neural networks, are vulnerable to precisely created noise.
+After this article, researchers started to actively study this vulnerability of neural networks called adversarial examples.

-In general, adversarial examples can be generated in all areas listed in the introduction, some information can be found in the next blog as well as in articles [2, 3].
+In general, adversarial examples can be generated in all areas listed in the introduction, and information can be found in the following blog as well as in articles [2, 3].
 For a better visual perception, we will focus on the problem of image classification.
-So, as mentioned above, Szegedy et al found that a little, correctly calculated noise for the input image can easily fool the state of art neural network.
-The following image is an illustration of this phenomenon.
+As mentioned above, Szegedy et al found that a little, correctly calculated noise for the input image can easily fool the state of art neural network.
+The following image illustrates this phenomenon.

-The main danger is that for humans these two images are identical, but the network twice gives a different classification (unfortunately, incorrect in the second case).
+The main danger is that for human eyes these two images are identical, but the network misclassifies the second one.

 Therefore, the main idea of this phenomenon can be expressed by the following formula:

-I will not go into details, because you can find a great explanation for the generation of the simplest harmful examples in the next blog, and advanced readers and true fans of Machine Learning can find all the information in articles and .
+We will not go into details, because you can find a great explanation for the generation of the simplest harmful examples in the following blog, and advanced readers can find all the information in articles and .

 1. Adversarial Falsification (Error type):

 a.
-False positive attacks (Type I Error) - in image classification problem this example looks like noise to a human, however, the network classifies it as a certain object with high accuracy;
+False positive attacks (Type I Error) - for image classification, this example looks like noise to a human, however, the network classifies it as a certain object with high accuracy;

 b.
-False negative attacks (Type II Error) - in image classification problem this example can be easily identified by a human, however, the deep neural network can't properly classify it.
+False negative attacks (Type II Error) - for image classification, this example can be easily identified by a human, however, the deep neural network cannot properly classify it.

 2. Adversary’s Knowledge:

-a. white box - creating an attack requires information about the internal structure (architecture) of the classifier: hyperparameters, activation functions, hidden layers, weights, etc;
+a. white box - the attack requires information about the internal structure (architecture) of the classifier: hyperparameters, activation functions, hidden layers, weights, etc;

-b. black box - creating an attack does not imply information about the internal structure (architecture) of the classifier, available only data and output of the classifier;
+b. black box - the attack does not require information about the internal structure (architecture) of the classifier, but available only data and output of the classifier;

-c. semi-white (gray) box - an adversary is assumed to know the architecture of the target model, but to have no access to the weights in the network.
+c. semi-white (gray) box - an attacker is assumed to know the architecture of the target model, but to have no access to the weights in the network.